Operation Moolah: Portrayal in fiction

 In Episode 243 of Season 11 of M*A*S*H, a lightly wounded North Korean pilot winds up at the 4077 M*A*S*H. He landed due to engine trouble, with no intention of defecting, but an Army PR man offers him a deal very much like Operation Moolah, even citing Gen. Mark Clark by name.

 In the 1983 film Under Fire, fictional characters portrayed by Nick Nolte and Ed Harris discuss a leaflet drop in Africa offering a new home and swimming pool to any opposition pilot who defects.
 Nolte's character says it is a false offer but Harris counters that its effect is to ground the opposition air force - air force superiors will not allow their aircraft to fly for fear of the pilots defecting.

+Lieutenant No's defection was the subject of a mission in Chuck Yeager's Air Combat, a 1991 combat flight simulator.